© 2023 The Regents of the University of Colorado, a body corporate.

-The required training includes approximately 3-4 hours of self-paced online training, followed by 3 hours of live, instructor-led skill practice, held via Zoom.
+The full training includes approximately 3-4 hours of self-paced online training, followed by 3.5 hours of live, instructor-led skill practice, held via Zoom.

 Note: Registration and training completion information for this training will be shared with hiring authorities, training organizations, or funders for verification, reporting, or additional training purposes.

 After completing this course, you will be able to: